TylorS/typed/apps/website/content/guides/ui-dom.md

 ---
-title: "Dom: types, events, props, refs, and host rendering"
+title: "Dom: preserve behavior when authoring a host"
-summary: "Deep reference for DOM types, events, props, refs, render, and host composition."
+summary: "Keep props, event cancellation, and refs attached to the element that owns the interaction."
 section: "UI / Foundations"
 kind: "deep-dive"
 order: 295